 Fitbit Sense: The best Fitbit for health tracking

-With additional sensors, the Fitbit Sense is the best device for women interested in tracking their health.
-It shares many of the same features as the Versa 3, but packs a few more tools you won’t find in its cheaper sibling.
+With additional advanced sensors, the Fitbit Sense is the best device for women interested in tracking their health in finer detail.
+It shares many of the same features as the Versa 3 but packs a few more tools you won’t find in its cheaper sibling.
 Unfortunately, like the Versa series, the Sense line also received an iffy upgrade in 2022.
 We were disappointed to find many key features missing on the newer Sense 2 and weren’t impressed with the latest generation’s GPS or heart rate accuracy either.

-The Fitbit sense offers an electrodermal activity (EDA) monitoring sensor that tracks changes in sweat glands to determine users’ stress levels.
+The Fitbit Sense offers an electrodermal activity (EDA) monitoring sensor that tracks changes in sweat glands to determine users’ stress levels.
 It also houses an electrocardiogram (ECG) that lets you peek into the health of your heart.
 Finally, its sensors for monitoring skin temperature not only let you know if you have a fever, but are also useful in tracking users’ menstrual cycles.
 Unlike its newer sibling, the original Sense also offers Google Assistant.

-Unfortunately, some of these features still need refining.
-When testing this device we didn’t find the health tracking as accurate as we’d hoped, though not as poor as that of the newer model.
+Unfortunately, some of the Sense’s features still need refining.
+During our Fitbit Sense review, we didn’t find the health tracking as accurate as we’d hoped, though not as poor as that of the newer model.
 As a result, we rank this device in second place behind the Versa 3.
 For most shoppers, it will be worth saving some cash and opting for the cheaper model.
 Again though, we aren’t as sold on Fitbit smartwatches as we have been in the past.
 For example, Fitbit removed the ability to store music on its watches, making the devices less attractive gym partners.

 - High-end, premium design